ehendrix23/tesla_dashcam/README.rst

 - **NVIDIA**: GPU-accelerated processing using NVIDIA CUDA
 - **VAAPI**: Hardware acceleration using Intel/AMD VAAPI
 - **gpu-latest**: Hardware acceleration using NVIDIA CUDA and Intel/AMD VAAPI with latest ffmpeg
-- **pre_release**: Latest pre-release of tesla_dashcam with hardware acceleration using NVIDIA CUDA and Intel/AMD VAAPI.
+- **pre-release**: Latest pre-release of tesla_dashcam with hardware acceleration using NVIDIA CUDA and Intel/AMD VAAPI.

 Building Docker Images
 ~~~~~~~~~~~~~~~~~~~~~~